VenJami/AppIconResizer/README.md

 ## 🚀 Live Demo

-Visit the live application: [Your Vercel URL here]
+Visit the live application: appiconresizer.com

 ## 🎯 Use Cases